torepettersen/blog/blog/why-should-you-care-about-loose-coupling.md

 A loosely coupled application is also a lot easier to split into smaller services if you ever need it.
 This will be helpful if you ever consider splitting your monolith into microservices.

-I have found quite a lot of reasoning about why you should go for a loosely coupled application, but I have found it a bit harder to find some practical examples of how to do that.
-So here are a few tips to make your application more loosely coupled.
+I have found it a bit hard to find some good practical examples on how to build a loosely coupled application.
+So here are a few tips you can follow to make your application more loosely coupled.

 ## Folder structure